vy-labs/amazon-cloudformation-dse/dev_notes.md

 # For development only, unfit for human consumption.

+## General points
+- Don't try anything smaller than a t2.medium, I don't think even the install finishes correctly.
+- Looks like the VPC takes presidence over the cloudformation template?

 Calling `create-key-pair` returns json w/ private key, key-name, and fingerprint.
 Assuming it would return text if pref set that way.